cortexproject/cortex-helm-chart/docs/guides/configure_ruler_and_alertmanager_with_configmap.markdown

   ruler_storage:
     backend: "local"
     local:
-      # where your mounted configmap data will be persistently stored
+      # where your mounted configmap data will be temporary stored
       directory: /data/rules

   alertmanager: